Shirish03/redesigned-adventure/README.md

-# Redesigned Adventure
+# redesigned-adventure

-This repository documents real-world endpoint security automation patterns observed in cloud-managed Windows environments (Hybrid Entra ID and Intune).
+A collection of endpoint security automation patterns and design explorations for modern, cloud-managed Windows environments.

+This repository serves as a workspace for documenting real-world security control gaps encountered during endpoint modernization, along with event-driven and operationally practical approaches used to address them.

-The focus is on identifying design gaps, operational constraints, and practical automation approaches in regulated enterprise setups.
+The focus is not on turnkey tooling, but on **patterns, behavior, and design decisions** that emerge in complex enterprise environments.

+---

-## Projects
+## Current Projects

-### 🔐 BitLocker-to-Go Recovery Key Automation
+### 🔐 Hybrid Entra ID – BitLocker-to-Go Key Escrow Pattern
-Explores a design gap around recovery key escrow for removable media and demonstrates an event-driven, automated approach.

-➡️ ./bitlocker-recovery-key-automation

-More projects will be added over time.
+**Folder:** `hybrid-entra-btg-key-escrow-pattern`

+Documents an event-driven approach to handling BitLocker-to-Go recovery key escrow failures on Hybrid Entra ID joined Windows devices, where native Intune and policy-based behavior may be inconsistent.

+Key concepts explored:
+- Observing BitLocker API failure events
+- Event-triggered remediation via scheduled tasks
+- Programmatic recovery key identification
+- Retrying escrow without relying on end-user action

+---

+## Repository Philosophy

+- Focus on **design patterns**, not just scripts
+- Prefer **event-driven automation** over polling
+- Assume **enterprise constraints** (change control, audits, limited agents)
+- Avoid embedding tenant-specific or sensitive information

+---

+## Disclaimer

+Content in this repository is provided as reference material and design guidance.
+Implementations may require adaptation based on environment, configuration, and security requirements.

+Always validate behavior in a controlled environment before production use.